42 Laws You Should Know (Part 2)

 Problems come in all shapes and sizes.

-A big problem is basically made up of smaller problems.
+A big problem is essentially composed of smaller problems.

-Therefore, the trick to solving big problems is to find a small problem at the heart of your big problem and solve it.
+Therefore, the key to solving large problems is to identify a smaller problem at the heart of your issue and address it.

 Or, as the Oxford professor C.A.R.
 Hoare put it, ‘Inside every large problem is a small problem struggling to get out.’